 Analysis of game design

-The coded gaming titles will be collected into a list that is continuously updated over the three years, as new data are generated.
+The goal of this analysis is to systematically investigate the connection points between videogame design structures and the specific experiences that our participants have with them.
+Primarily, these results will be used as a basis in the construction of design interaction taxa, in addition to which we aim to formulate causal design→experience hypotheses for the purposes of future studies and theory development.
+As the first step, all coded gaming titles will be collected into a list that is continuously updated over the three years, as new data are generated.
 Annually, starting from the titles that are mentioned most often, we carry out multiverse ethnography (Karhulahti et al. 2022c) on each title.
 The process is as follows:

 A lead analyst (joins in 2023) will carry out ethnographic play until having written summaries of 12 areas of physical, structural, communicational, and mental design levels (Aarseth & Grabarczyk 2018).
 Fieldnotes will be collected, based on which the analyst will decide on the most significant design areas for further analysis.

 The design areas marked above will be turned into a title-specific codebook for selective, reflexive fieldnote-taking.
-For this purpose, two, four, or six assistants (recruited university students) will carry out ethnographic game analysis per title.
+For this purpose, two, four, or six assistants (recruited university students with expertise) will carry out ethnographic game analysis per title.
 The scope of their analysis is adjusted for the depth of each title.

 The assistants will switch their notes and review them with potential discrepancies marked.
 The lead game analyst will meet with all assistants to negotiate agreement and produce a final structural synthesis of the title based on the generated data.

+A structural synthesis consists of all coded design elements, which the lead analyst and assistants agree to carry high significance for playing the title intensively.
+Each design element is described from the ethnographically constructed perspective of the player and networked to other relevant elements, thus producing transparently documented interaction chains and loops.
 Each game-specific structural synthesis report will be stored for open use with fieldnotes and coding (https://osf.io/tqnpk/).
 No less than 20 and up to 80 titles will be analyzed with this method.

-Subsequently, all the previously coded experiential events related to game design (direct quotes from interview and diary data) will be connected to each report.
-The lead analyst will review the title-specific events one by one in order to justify a list of causal hypotheses regarding specific game designs, i.e., how certain design structures may lead to particular experiences. hypotheses will be rated by three team members and reported in the results.
-The hypotheses with the highest ratings are explicitly discussed in the sociocultural, idiographic contexts of individual participants’ along with the taxonomy.
+Ultimately, all the previously coded design experiences(direct quotes from interview and diary data) will be connected to each report.
+The lead analyst will review the participants’ title-specific codes one by one and establish connection points between respective design elements and experiences, thus forming a basis for clustering design interaction taxa.
+Throughout the process, they will also keep a log of repeating interaction chains and loops in order to justify a list of causal hypotheses regarding specific game designs, i.e., how certain design structures may lead to particular experiences.
+In the end, all crafted hypotheses will be shared in a separate supplement and, depending on the results, some may be involved in the discussion.

 Taxonomization

-Having completed data collection and analyses, we initiate clustering with a goal to construct a taxonomy of gaming lives on three levels: health, design interaction, and phenomenology of play.
+Having completed annual data collection and analyses, we initiate clustering with a goal to construct a taxonomy of gaming lives on three levels: health, design interaction, and phenomenology of play.
 For each level, we synthesize participants’ life situations into groups with major overlap.
 Because the participants’ lives evolve over the years and their gaming along the way, one participant may be clustered more than once—these instances are marked in the final model.
-A draft of each level is constructed annually and updated with accumulating data (see Figure 1 for an illustrative model).
+Each level is constructed annually and updated with accumulating data (see Figure 1 for an illustrative model).